Admissible online closed testing must employ e-values: Online true discovery guarantee

 With this result, we can focus on online closed procedures when considering coherent online true discovery guarantees.
-In the following subsection, we show that to construct online closed procedures, it is necessary to define anytime-valid tests and therefore one must rely on test martingales.
-These results motivate the construction of e-value based online closed procedures, which we will focus on afterwards.
+In the following subsection, we introduce our main result and show that to construct online closed procedures, it is necessary to define anytime-valid tests and therefore one must rely on test martingales.
+This yields the connected graph in Figure~\ref{fig:flow_theorems} and motivates the construction of e-value based online closed procedures, which we will focus on afterwards.